hkniberg/ainutshell/1-main/160-wrapup.md

 # Wrapup

-Congrats, you've gotten through the most important part of this book!
+Congrats, you've gotten through the main "In a nutshell" section of this book!
 You now have an overview of what Generative AI is, and you've gotten a bunch of concrete tips for how to survive and thrive in the Age of AI!

 Here are the key things I hope you will remember.